 With the many life stages Texas residents go through, it is no surprise that people’s state of residency changes multiple times as well.
 Someone can attend college, get married or have children among any of the great 50 states.
 However, when it comes to divorce, as a rule of thumb, you can only get divorced in one state.
-In Texas, you can only get divorced in Texas according to specific regulations.
+In Texas, you can only get divorced Texas according to specific regulations.

-If Texas family court regulates the initial divorce settlement, that court has jurisdiction over all other residual issues.
+If the Texas family court regulates the initial divorce settlement, that court has jurisdiction over all other residual issues.
 These could be anything related to child custody or support, and any changes to these arrangements.
 This is why it is important for you to file in your home state to avoid the hassle and expense of traveling to another state for every court proceeding.
 This is something to think about if you think your spouse is going to file for divorce in another state.
 It may be in your best interest to file in your state first.

 Source: FindLaw.com, “Divorce Residency Facts,” accessed on Feb.
 2, 2015